FullGC/FullGC.github.io/_posts/2017-11-17-How-to-tune-Akka-to-get-the-most-from-your-Actor-based-system-Part-1.md

 * Add more consumers(routees...)!

 * Leave it.
-You don't necessary need to back-pressure, Note it may lead to a loss of messages(Bounded mailbox)/ running out of memory...
+You don’t necessarily need to back-pressure.
+It may lead to a loss of messages (bounded mailbox) or running out of memory...

 <img align="right" src="/img/easy.png" height="300" width="300">
 ###### *The consumer is faster than the producer.*